 Assault and battery offenses start as misdemeanors but can quickly escalate to felonies.
 In Florida, a person can be convicted of assault for threatening harm to another.
 An unwanted, intentional touching, even if no harm results, can result in battery charges.
-Both carry enhanced penalties when the crime involves increased harm, riots, or vulnerable victims.
+Both carry enhanced penalties when the crime involved increased harm, riots, or vulnerable victims.

 This article discusses simple assault and battery in Florida.
 For more information on aggravated assault and battery, see Aggravated Assault and Battery in Florida.